 But what if you are looking for free sailing opportunities?

 The Swan Program run by OPO is really only a small part of what they offer.
 Their motto is “to seek, gather and create free offshore passage opportunities for their members”.
 Membership only costs $199 for the first year with Annual dues of $150.
-Because of our close relationship with OPO they offer a $50 discount for our students to join so you pay only $149.
 Once you join you get a membership kit mailed to you which explains in more detail how it works.

 Who can sign up?

 But before you sign up we want to be perfectly clear.
 As you will see, about half of the sailing opportunities seek an experienced sailor that can stand a solo-night watch.
 Here lies the catch -22.
 How do you get offshore sailing experience if no one will take you for the first time?
 Many of the passage opportunities are with pro skippers and very experienced boat owners who can sail the boat solo, but need bodies to keep an eye out while they sleep and to fulfill insurance requirements by having 3 bodies aboard.
 Plus since OPO members volunteer for free an owner or delivery skipper will take an extra 4 or 5th person for longer big boat passages so you will not always be relied upon to stand a solo watch.
 Some OPO members pay for a 1st passage opportunity in the Swan Program to put on their sailing resume which helps convince an owner that they are ready to sail with them.